 Many guests will travel to your vacation rental by car.
 Naturally, they’ll need a parking space for their vehicles.
 If possible you should provide them with this option – either on your own property or by directing them to nearby parking spaces.

-If you want to ensure that your vacation rental supplies all the essentials which will make it stand out, simply download our amenities checklist for vacation rentals!
+Ensure that your vacation rental supplies all the essentials which will make it stand out by downloading our amenities checklist for vacation rentals!